 My primary research interest is in how developing a hybrid expressivist/transparency account of self-knowledge.
 I draw on Gareth Evans account of the transparency of belief, Matthew Boyle’s work on the transparency of self-knowledge, and on Richard Moran’s account of self-knowledge as a form of agency in doing this.

 I’m also interested in Wittgensteinian approaches to self-knowledge (of a deflationary sort), and queries surrounding the nature of first person thought, particularly the work of Elizabeth Anscombe and Thomas Nagel.

 I also have some interest in epistemology of disagreement, and in particular the connection between peer disagreement and epistemic defeaters.

 I am interested in the semantics and pragmatics of indexicals, in particular the use of the first person pronoun.

 “Peer Disagreement as Closure Failure.”
 SoPhia Conference for Young Analytic Philosophers.
-Salzburg 2017.
+Salzburg.
+September 2017.